SalimJarmakani/Room_Management_System/README.md

 ---

+## Deployment

+This project is fully containerized using Docker.
+To run the application, you can use Docker Compose to set it up and build the containers.

-With these capabilities, the **Room Management System** is a reliable and efficient solution for managing room bookings and resources.
+With this setup, the system is easy to deploy and ready to use, offering a reliable and efficient solution for managing room bookings and resources.